wrwhite12/Object-Find/README.md

 Object-Find
 ===========

-CV project to find objects of interest from screenshots.
+CV project to find objects of interest from screenshots written in Ruby

 Installation
 ------------